GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/how-cookies-work/index.md

 layout: layouts/doc-post.njk
 title: How do cookies work?
 subhead: >
-  How are cookies set, retrieved, modified, and shared.
+  Learn how cookies are set, retrieved, modified, and shared.
 description: ''
 date: 2023-07-26
 updated: 2023-07-26